API reference¶

 )

-Baseline instance-based matcher using Jaccard similarity of column value sets, with configurable string-distance-based element equality.
+Instance-based matcher using Jaccard (or Tversky) similarity of column

 | Parameter | Type | Default | Description |